 The Weebigee Project, Goldeye's principal asset, is a high-grade gold project located near Sandy Lake in northwestern Ontario.
 Goldeye's most recent exploration program, consisting of a 2,200 metre shallow drill program, reported significant gold results.
 The Weebigee Project is subject to an earn-in option agreement between GPM Metals Inc. / Sandy Lake Gold Inc. (formerly Lago Dourado Minerals Ltd.) and Goldeye.
+The Company is in arbitration with Sandy Lake Gold, as detailed in the Weebigee Project section later in this Management Discussion & Analysis.

-Three other gold exploration properties were inherited with the Goldeye acquisition, the Goldrock/Thunder Cloud, Shining Tree (Fawcett Lake) and Van Hise (Larder Lake) properties, all of which reside in the Province of Ontario.
+Three other gold exploration properties were inherited with the Goldeye acquisition, the Goldrock/Thunder Cloud and Shining Tree (Fawcett Lake) properties, and Van Hise (Larder Lake) property (subsequently dropped), all of which reside in the Province of Ontario.
 All of these properties are grassroot with no exploration permits in place for more advanced field work, such as diamond drilling.